 Post-Natal Care

 Healthcare does not end with giving birth.
 At Woodlands Health Centre our qualified midwives are on hand to offer postnatal care for mothers and babies for up to eight weeks after birth.
+Mothers are welcome to bring baby if they like but not mandatory.

 Other services on offer